PaN-Finder/deliverables/task-1/README.md

 Run time of each command considerably varies from many factors.
 You should run the commands in a terminal manager which allows disconnections, such as screen (https://www.gnu.org/software/screen/), so the command can run to completion.

+### Folders
+- scripts: scripts used to scrape data from the facilities' data catalogue and PaNOSC apis.
+- data: json data file containing the facility data scraped used the scripts
+- backup: development database dump